ondrej1024/ddguard/README.md

 At the moment the gateway is not mobile, so cannot provide the data when it is on the move.
 This is something I am planning to do.

-A Nightscout uploader option was added lately to the DD-Guard gateway, so it can upload the live sensor and pump data also to a Nightscout server and replace the commonly used phone uploader for this system.
+A Nightscout uploader option is also available for the DD-Guard gateway, so it can upload the live sensor and pump data also to a Nightscout server and replace the commonly used phone uploader for this system.

 ## Screenshots

-These are some typical screenshots form the smartphone app.
+These are some typical screenshots from the smartphone app.

 ![Screenshots](img/ddguard-screenshots.png)